jri/dm3-freifunk-geomap/README.md

 DM3 Freifunk Geomap
 ===================

 This DeepaMehta 3 plugin realizes a Freifunk community application.
 Freifunk participants can register and provide information about themself and their access points.
 Both, participants and access points are displayed on a geographical map (you can choose between Google Maps and OpenStreetMap).
 Additionally, access points can be searched e.g. by user's real name, description, or city.
-The DM3 Freifunk Geomap plugin is designed to work in conjunction with the [DeepaMehta 3 Access Control](http://github.com/jri/deepamehta3-accesscontrol) plugin.
 The geo maps are realized by the means of [OpenLayers](http://openlayers.org/).

 Freifunk (German for "free radio") is an international project for open and free Wireless Networks with free frequencies for everyone.
 Based on open software and industry standards.
 <http://www.freifunk.net/>